arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 # Keep your team up to date on production data changes

 It is not uncommon for Ruby developers to manipulate production data via Rails console.
 Sometimes it is just necessary.
-The crucial thing is to leave a trace of what commands we have issued.
+The crucial thing is to leave a trace of what commands you have issued.
-- Maybe we would be asked to do similar modifications again in the feature.
+- Maybe you would be asked to do similar modifications again in the feature.
-- Possibly something would go wrong, and we will have to analyze what.
+- Possibly something would go wrong, and you will have to analyze what.
-- For sure we want to keep our teammates informed on what is going on.
+- I am sure you want to keep our teammates informed on what is going on.

 There are many more reasons to have some kind of logging.

 <!-- more -->

 In his <a href="https://blog.arkency.com/rails-console-trick-i-had-no-idea-about/">blog post</a>, Paweł showed how to load the helper module with the Rails console's start.
-Today, in a similar way, we will "hack" our console to get Slack notifications of what commands are being called, by whom, and for what purpose.
+This time, in a similar way, we will "hack" our console to get Slack notifications of what commands are being called, by whom, and for what purpose.
 Let's prepare a `Console` module with a `setup` method which:
 - warns developer about working on non-development data
 - asks for his name
 - sends notification about session's start
 - asks for a purpose of the current session
 - sends notification about the purpose if there is any
-- sends notification about commands issued (except the last one which normally is `exit`)
+- sends notification about commands issued (except the last one which is typically `exit`)
 - sends notification about session's finish

 ```ruby